 On December 28, 2010, Gender Reel held its first Organizers meeting.
 At that time, nine individuals came together, and hashed out their personal concepts and ideas about what a festival like Gender Reel might look like.
 It was at this point—as a result of the amazing energy circulating in that room—when Gender Reel was officially born.

-In addition to being committed to visibility, accessibility, awareness and empowerment, Gender Reel, is dedicated to diversity in terms of the filmmakers and performance artists who submit work, as well as the kind of things that will be displayed at the festival.
+In addition to being committed to visibility, accessibility, awareness and empowerment, Gender Reel, is dedicated to diversity in terms of the filmmakers and performance artists who submit work, as well as the kind of things that are showcased at the festival.

 Our Non-profit Status:

-In Feb 2012, Gender Reel's Board started the process of submitting all necessary paperwork needed to become a non-profit organization.
+In December 2013, Gender Reel's Board will start the process of submitting all necessary paperwork needed to become a non-profit organization.
 While we recognize this process takes a while, we are committed to getting it done.
 Over the next year, we will post details about this process on the website in an effort to keep all GR supporters updated about our non -profit status.